Please be ready with your application reference number starting with 'P'. For example P1234567

 After submission, your data is compared with information on the Police criminal database.
 If there are no convictions against your data, the certificate returns as a No Disclosable Court Outcomes (NDCO).
 Else, it returns with details of your convictions with a result that states Disclosable Court Outcomes (DCO).

-If you apply through Australian National Character Check (online, easy, fast and efficient), you should get your criminal record check result mailed back to you within 24 hours.
+If you apply through Australian National Character Check (online, easy, fast and efficient), you should get your Nationally Coordinated Criminal History Check result mailed back to you within 24 hours.
 Cool right?

 The content on this website is communicated to you on behalf of Australian National Character Check™ (ANCC®) pursuant to Part VB of the Copyright Act 1968 (the Act).

 The material in this communication may be subject to copyright under the Act.
 Any further reproduction of this material may be the subject of copyright protection under the Act.

 You may include a link on your website pointing to this content for commercial, educational, governmental or personal use.

 The contents of this website do not constitute legal advice and should not be relied upon as a substitute for legal or professional advice.